Three- year Pathfinder Fellowships offer unique

 We will be accepting applications for Pathfinder Fellowships

-Do come back and apply next year for joining the Pathfinder
+from autumn.
+Do come back in and apply to join the next cohort

 The Royal College of Psychiatrists is

 opportunity for medical students in their penultimate year of study

 who are interested in pursuing a career in